 In addition to third-party integrations, Zoho CRM also provides seamless integration with several Zoho Applications.
 If you’re using services like Zoho Books to manage your firm’s accounts, or Zoho Expense to manage your firm’s expenses, you can integrate them with your CRM account in a single click.
 This allows you to save time on manually transferring data between services and keeps your successor from having to hire additional staff to manually integrate each individual service with APIs.

-We hope you now have a clear idea of how CRM systems can play an essential role in succession planning.
-Because they offer a holistic view of your firm’s data and a better way to organize and share data across teams, cloud-based CRM systems like Zoho CRM are one of the best choices for businesses who are in the midst of succession planning.
+We hope you now have a clear idea of how CRM systems can play an essential role in the succession planning process.
+Because they offer a holistic view of your firm’s data and a better way to organize and share data across teams, cloud-based CRM systems like Zoho CRM are one of the best choices for businesses who are in the midst of the succession planning process.

 In the next blog post, we will explain in detail how to organize and move your data into your new CRM system so that your business is ready for your successor.